-In his tenth year his family moved the to Ladner, a small farming and fishing community just outside of Vancouver.
-His father Claude, had purchased a grocery store business where Brent and his siblings would work through their adolescent and teenage years.
+In his tenth year his family moved the to Ladner, a small farming and fishing community south of Vancouver BC.
+His father had purchased a grocery store business where Brent and his siblings would work through their adolescent and teenage years.
 His father was a creative force in his own right.
 He transformed a ‘food shopping experience’ into pure entertainment and in doing so created a strong retail business.
 It was a lesson that would serve the young artist well.
 Everything, at it’s core, is creative!

 Brent loved this new rural life in Ladner.
-His rural friends duck hunted, muskrat trapped and could tear a car or truck apart and put back together by the time they were twelve.
+His new friends were duck hunters, muskrat trappers and could tear a car or truck apart and put back together by the time they were twelve.
 Coming from the city it was wonderful contrast from the urban life he knew.
-The self-reliant independence the country demanded gave him a new confidence.
-Between the family grocery store, working surrounding neighbour’s farms and a tours on gill-netters on the Fraser river became his world.
+The self-reliant independence the country demands gave him a new confidence and approach to the world.
+Between the family grocery store, working surrounding neighbour’s farms and a tours on Fraser river gill-netters became his playground.
 Brent was impressed by the rough and tumble realities of rural life along with it’s rhythm and beauty.

 After grade school he was sent to a boys private school, Vancouver College.
-Back in the Sixties, wayward catholic youth were to be disciplined and receive direction at this infamous high school.
+Back in the Sixties, wayward Catholic youth were to be disciplined and receive direction at this infamous high school.
 There, he was happiest on a football field, in a gym or flying down mountain slopes.
-“The school was big on the balance of mind and body so sports, along with academics, were an important pursuit at Vancouver College.
-“I came close to expulsion more than once but sports saved me” says Brent. it is this natural physicality and love for the outdoors that will translate later into a passion for painting direct study from life and plein air.
+“The school was big on the balance of mind and body.
+S ports, along with academics, were an important pursuit at Vancouver College.
+“I came close to expulsion more than once but sports saved me” says Brent. it is this natural physicality and love for the outdoors that will translate later into a passion for painting direct study from life and ‘en plein air’.
 As strictly an academic high school there was little emphasis on art although Brent became known as an effective graffiti guerrilla and ruthless cartoonists rendering teachers and administrators.
 Brent was not the most religious kid but he had an innate fascination with symbol and ritual in the spiritual traditions.
 Ever since Brent could remember he was at odds with the Catholic Church although he did appreciate the rich visual and literary traditions.
-He developed a love for the power of metaphor and it fuelled the young artist’s visual vocabulary.
-He was exposed to the works of many artists from Shakespeare to Kerouac, Rembrandt to Pollock and Dylan to Bach complimented by the writings of Saint Paul and the Gospels.
-He was very much aware of the theological influence on popular culture and art; for example his favourite rock tune of the 60’s was Jimmy Hendrex’s rendition of ‘All Along the Watchtower’ written by Bob Dylan. ( a song inspired by Revelation and Ecclesiastes )
+He developed a love for the power of visual storytelling.
+He was exposed to the works of many artists from Chaucer to Kerouac, Durer to Pollock and Dylan to Bach.
+He was very much aware of the theological influence on popular culture and art; for example his favourite rock tune of the 60’s was Jimmy Hendrix rendition of ‘All Along the Watchtower’ written by Bob Dylan – a song inspired by Revelation and Ecclesiastes.

 “There was a bringing together or pulling apart, depending on your point of view, of minds and attitudes in the 60’s and 70’s.
 It was an exciting time to be young and I wasn’t one to miss it”, says Lynch.